 - It can support better economic and social policies

-- Projects that are financed by aid helps to expand the needed infrastructure
+- Projects that are financed by aid help to expand the needed infrastructure

 - It also contributes to personnel training and builds technical expertise